 The following regulations, policy documents and actions apply to solar energy on farms.

-Climate action plan 2021
+Climate Action Plan 2021

 The White Paper: Ireland’s Transition to a Low Carbon Energy Future 2015-2030